 Many Christians face doubts and discouragement in their work at some point in their lives.
 We feel a sense of purposelessness related to Christ’s Kingdom and our part in it.
 We may feel ignored for doing “secular” work by our communities of faith.
 We often struggle to connect with other Christians in our workplaces and industries.
 And many of us lead fragmented, busy, and overwhelmed lives.

-The 5280 Fellowship helps Christian professionals serve God, their neighbors, and society through their work.
-Over the course of this 9-month program, participants gain new friendships, a clarified sense of calling, and a greater connection with God at–and through–their work.
+The 5280 Fellowship helps Christian professionals practice life with God, for their workplace and city, through their careers.
+Over the course of this 9-month program, participants gain new friendships, a clarified sense of purpose, and a greater connection with God at–and through–their work.

 The 5280 Fellowship is the flagship program of Denver Institute for Faith & Work, an educational nonprofit dedicated to forming men and women to serve God, neighbor, and society through their work.
 It is our goal to form a community of working professionals who think theologically about their work and culture, embrace one another in redemptive relationships, create good work across industries, seek deep spiritual health, and serve others sacrificially in their workplaces and cities.

 By the end of the 5280 Fellowship, Fellows will gain:

 - The framework to see work as a place of worship, formation, and mission;

 - A broadened theology around the gospel, the church, and her mission;